-Are you looking for an easy and reliable way to cite your sources in MLA format?
-Look no further because the Cite This For Me citation generator is designed to help remove the hassle of citing.
+Are you looking for an easy and reliable way to cite your sources in the MLA format?
+Look no further because Cite This For Me’s MLA citation generator is designed to remove the hassle of citing.
 You can use it to save valuable time by auto-generating all of your citations.

-The Cite This For Me citation machine accesses information from across the web, assembling all of the relevant material into a fully-formatted works cited page that clearly helps to map out all of the sources that have contributed to your paper.
-Using a citation generator helps to simplify the frustrating citing process, allowing you to focus on what’s important: completing your assignment to the best of your ability.
+The Cite This For Me citation machine accesses information from across the web, assembling all of the relevant material into a fully-formatted works cited MLA format page that clearly maps out all of the sources that have contributed to your paper.
+Using a generator simplifies the frustrating citing process, allowing you to focus on what’s important: completing your assignment to the best of your ability.

-Have you encountered an unusual source, such as a microfiche or a handwritten manuscript, and are unsure how to accurately cite this in MLA format?
+Have you encountered an unusual source, such as a microfiche or a handwritten manuscript, and are unsure how to accurately cite this in the MLA format?
 Or are you struggling with the dozens of different ways to cite a book?
-If you need a helping hand with creating your citations, the Cite This For Me accurate and powerful generator will get you one step closer to the finishing line.
+If you need a helping hand with creating your citations, Cite This For Me’s accurate and powerful generator and handy MLA format template for each source type will help to get you one step closer to the finishing line.

 Continue reading our handy style guide to learn how to cite like a pro.
 Find out exactly what a citation generator is, how to implement the MLA style in your writing, and how to organize and present your work according to the guidelines.

 Whenever you use someone else’s ideas or words in your own work, even if you have paraphrased or completely reworded the information, you must give credit where credit is due to avoid charges of plagiarism.
 There are many reasons why.

 First, using information from a credible source lends credibility to your own thesis or argument.
 Your writing will be more convincing if you can connect it to information that has been well-researched or written by a credible author.
 For example, you could argue that “dogs are smart“ based on your own experiences, but it would be more convincing if you could cite scientific research that tested the intelligence of dogs.